-Lastly, the authors are grateful to Mrs. Causey D. Coffield and Mr. Marvin A. Hogue, also employees of Conoco Inc., who scrupulously assisted in the preparation of the paper.
+Lastly, the authors are grateful to Mrs. Causey D. Coffield, Mrs. Melody A. Canales, Mr. Marvin A. Hogue, and Mrs. Barbara R. Quebedeaux, also employees of Conoco Inc., who scrupulously assisted in the preparation of the original and revised versions of the paper.